Battle of Xiaoyao Ford: Battle at Xiaoyao Ford

-When Sun Quan saw that the advancing attack, he realised his danger and hurriedly recalled his retreating units, but they could not return in time from the ships.
-As the 1,000 men of Sun Quan were engulfed by Zhang Liao's veteran cavalry, Ling Tong led a relief force of 300 horsemen to pierce the encirclement, keeping the enemy from Sun Quan and mauling Zhang Liao's army.
+When Sun Quan saw that the advancing attack, he realised his danger and hurriedly recalled his retreating units, but they could not return in time.
+As the 1,000 men of Sun Quan were engulfed by Zhang Liao's force, Ling Tong and his personal companions of 300 men cut a way out for Sun Quan.
 As Sun Quan's side was in confusion and battle signals were not given, Gan Ning drummed the other units to action, while he personally shot arrows at the enemy.

-As soon as Ling Tong dragged Sun Quan from the thick of the fight, he urged Sun to leave the battlefield while he stayed behind to cover his lord's escape.
 Sun Quan hurried to the southern shore until he reached the crossing at Xiaoyao Ford, but the bridge had been destroyed, leaving a nearly 10 metre-long gap.
-Gu Li, Sun Quan's attendant, told his master to sit tight, grab the reins firmly.
+Gu Li, Sun Quan's bodyguard, told his master to sit tight, grab the reins firmly.
 Gu Li whipped the horse's flanks, and it made a mighty leap across to the southern side.
 Ling Tong turned back to hold off the enemy after seeing Sun Quan to safety.

-On the northern shore, Ling Tong gave all for his lord's cause, fighting until all his 300 men had died and the other units had retreated.
-Zhang Liao and Li Dian wounded him.
-Knowing Sun Quan was safety away by this time, Ling Tong finally attempted to fight his way out.
-He single-handedly killed dozens of enemy horsemen blocking his way, and succeeded in breaking out, only to find all the roads blockaded.
-As the enemy closed in, Ling Tong quickly dove into the water before discarding his armour.
+On the northern shore, Ling Tong gave all for his lord's cause, fighting until all his 300 men had died and the other units had retreated while he himself was badly wounded having killed tens of men.
+Knowing Sun Quan was safety away by this time, Ling Tong found the bridge was broken and the roads blocked so, despite being armoured, waded through the water to safety.

-By that time, Sun Quan had already boarded a boat, and he delightedly rescued his general from the water, rejoicing in this miraculous reunion, but Ling Tong wept at the death of all his close aides.
+By that time, Sun Quan had already boarded a boat and been secured by He Qi's arrival with three thousand men, and he was pleased to see Ling Tong again but Ling Tong wept at the death of all his close aides.
 Sun Quan comforted him, saying, "Gongji (Ling Tong's courtesy name), let the dead go.
 As long as you live, why worry that you'll have no men under you?"
-Sun Quan later put Ling Tong in command of twice his previous force.
+Sun Quan later put Ling Tong in command of twice his previous force while He Qi rebuked Sun Quan for his recklessness in the battle.